 On the Gran Lujo Train: All compartments have private, ensuite toilet, sink and shower (with sauna-hydro massage), mini-bar, closet and desk.
 Each has double bed (a few with twin beds), long sofa, lots of storage, flat-screen television and computer with wifi access while in stations.
 The Gran Lujo suites are approximately 129 square feet.
 Air conditioning and heating are individually controlled.
 This train will only take 28 travelers.

 The focus of this journey is fine dining and learning the culture of Northern Spain through its food and wine.
 Most of the dining is in restaurants, not on the train.
 All meals and wine are included.

 El Transcantábrico has four public cars where you can sit and relax, enjoying the scenery, chatting, reading, or playing one of the many board games provided.
 There are two handsome salon cars, where buffet breakfast is served, as well as a bar car and pub car with dance floor, where entertainment is provided each evening.
 Sometimes, it’s live Spanish music.
 Other times, it’s recorded.
 But many nights, there’s a party going on.
 If you have the stamina, join in!
 Note that drinks served outside of meal times are additional.

 Power is 220 volts.
 All off-train sightseeing, which is a major component of this train program, is in a luxury bus and is included in the price.
 Traditional gratuities to train staff are not included.
+Laundry services are available at your own additional cost on certain departures of the train depending on local vendor availability.
 IRT couples loved the large, spacious comfort of the Preferente suite.
 Although all sightseeing is done in several languages, on the Gran Lujo train, IRT guests on board the summer of 2012 reported very few other English-speaking guests.
 Thus, if you don’t speak any Spanish, you will have a tough time having fun with other guests — one of the delights of train travel.to top